IbrahimMohammed47/boycott-z/README.md

 # boycott-z

-An extension that helps Human beings boycott products and services of terrorists.
+An extension that helps Human beings boycott products and services affiliated with terrorists.

 ## What is this?